NortekSupport/nucleus_driver/nucleus_driver/README.md

 the packets containing ascii data (that is responses from different commands) are added to an ascii queue, and failed packets (i.e. data packets that failed the CRC check) will be added to a condition queue.

-These packets can be obtained by reading their respecitve FIFO queues.
+These packets can be obtained by reading their respective FIFO queues.
 If a queue is empty, that queue will return None

 For measurement data, use read_packet()
 ```python